RESTRAINING ORDER vs. PROTECTIVE ORDER…WHAT’S THE DIFFERENCE?

 In requesting a Protective Order, the burden of proof is whether the preponderance of the evidence favors the accusing party.
 This is a fairly low burden of proof, and can make it difficult to defend against without an experienced family law attorney.
 This burden of proof is far lower than a criminal case, which requires proof beyond a reasonable doubt.

-Collin County Divorce Attorney With Experience
+North Texas Family Law and Divorce Attorney With Experience